nelsojona/substack/docs/IMPLEMENTATION_PLAN.md

 - `tests/test_newsletter_metadata.py`: Tests for newsletter metadata extraction
 - `tests/test_concurrent_fetching.py`: Tests for concurrent fetching and connection pooling
 - `tests/test_subscriber_content.py`: Tests for subscriber-only content access
+- `tests/test_batch_processor.py`: Tests for batch processing functionality
+- `tests/test_date_filtering.py`: Tests for date filtering functionality
 - `tests/test_integration.py`: End-to-end integration tests for all features working together

 ## Current Focus

-Based on the TASKS.md file, all the INT tasks (INT-1 through INT-8) have been completed.
-The next logical focus should be on the Extended Features (EXT tasks) that have not yet been started:
+Based on the TASKS.md file, all the INT tasks (INT-1 through INT-8) have been completed, and we've now completed EXT-2 (batch processing for multiple authors) and EXT-3 (filtering posts by date range).
+The next logical focus should be on the remaining Extended Features (EXT tasks) that have not yet been started:

 - EXT-1: Add support for custom Markdown templates
-- EXT-2: Implement batch processing for multiple authors
-- EXT-3: Add support for filtering posts by date range
 - EXT-4: Implement export to other formats (e.g., PDF, HTML)
 - EXT-6: Integrate with Oxylabs for proxying requests